 Sales Price = ($17,000 * 20%) + $17,000 = $20,400

-In conclusion, Glen must charge the company $20,400 to earn the return desired.
+In conclusion, Glen must charge the company $20,400 to earn the return desired on cost.
 This is the equivalent of a profit margin of 16.7%.
 For a list of markup percentages and their profit margin equivalents scroll down to the bottom of the Margin vs Markup page, or you can find them using the above markup formula.
 Using what you’ve learned the markup percentage calculation, the next step is to download the free Pricing for Profit Inspection Guide.
 Easily discover if your company has a pricing problem and fix it.

 Access your Strategic Pricing Model Execution Plan in SCFO Lab.
 The step-by-step plan to set your prices to maximize profits.